HengruiLou/DeepFaceGen/README.md

 │   ├── *.mp4
 ├── real_video_labels_relative.csv (It contains the file paths of all the video-level real samples in the dataset)

-video forged subsets (16 mainstream face generation techniques) ├── Animatediff-rs
+Video Forged Subsets (16 mainstream face generation techniques) ├── Animatediff-rs
 │   ├── output_0.mp4
 │   ├──...